ktap/ktap/doc/tutorial.md

 Note that ktap does not have the `continue` keyword, but C does.

-## Date structures
+## Data structures

-Associative arrays are heavily used in ktap, it is also called "tables".
+Associative arrays are heavily used in ktap; they are also called "tables".

 Table declarations: